RickRinewalt/pipeline/README.md

 ### Claude Code
 - Autonomous coding agent (npm package) - https://docs.anthropic.com/en/docs/claude-code/overview

+## ruvnet/claude-flow
+- Swarm-coding orchestration incorporating SPARC methodology (among other things) - https://github.com/ruvnet/claude-flow/

+## YOLO protocols (CLAUDE.md customisation)
+- Standard workflow protocols for things like github issue creation for effective work tracking when using swarms, agile work chunking, and automated CI/CD process -  https://github.com/cgbarlow/pipeline/blob/main/claude.md_customisations/yolo_protocols.md

 ## Setup instructions

 ### Environment guidelines
-It is **highly recommended** to run claude code in an isolated environment, containers are perfect for this.
+It is **highly recommended** to run claude code in an isolated environment, containers (pods) are perfect for this.
 These are two solid choices:

 1. [**GitHub Codespaces**](https://github.com/features/codespaces) - A free cloud-based container service provided by Microsoft which is really easy to setup and use.
 2. [**DevPod**](https://devpod.sh/) - A codespace-like environment which you can run anywhere.
 A bit more involved to setup but has certain advantages.